A. K. 47 (1999 film): Plot

-In this situation, a reputed police officer, Yashwant Sinha, was appointed as a special police commissioner to the Mumbai city.
-A daring and very courageous police officer, Sinha vowed to clean the city of crimes so the citizens then can sleep peacefully.
-Kickstarting this campaign by attacking and killing the terrorists who were hiding in one of the largest buildings, he then caught one of the men of an internationally wanted notorious don, Dawood and greatly disturbed the illegal business he was conducting.
+In this situation, a reputed police officer, Yashwant Sinha, was appointed as a special police commissioner to Mumbai city.
+A daring and very courageous police officer, Sinha vowed to clean the city of crimes so the citizens can sleep peacefully.
+Kickstarting this campaign by attacking and killing the terrorists who were hiding in one of the largest buildings, he then catches one of the men of an internationally wanted notorious don, Dawood and greatly disturbed the illegal business he was conducting.
 Enraged, Dawood called Yashwant Sinha and threatened to kill him.

 In the course of time, Raam and his sister continued their studies by joining one of the reputed colleges of Mumbai.
 In his class, Raam became acquainted with Anand, a fellow from Karnataka, and the two became friends.
 Luckily, Raam's family also got a Kannada-speaking family as their neighbors, making it easier for them to settle there.

 One day, Raam, along with his mother and sister, went shopping.
 His sister, Gayatri, wanted slippers, and they all visited the local slipper store.
 While trying to bargain for a pair of slippers, the shopkeeper misbehaved with Gayatri.
 This enraged Raam beyond limits, so he straightway attacked the shopkeeper.
 Soon enough, the neighboring shopkeepers came in his support and attacked Raam, all at once.
 Being overpowered, Raam grabbed a barbed wire, folded it around his arm and started hitting them.
 At this time, Yashwant Sinha, along with his force, arrived at the scene and took control of the situation.
 After learning about the incident, he took the shopkeepers in custody and warned Raam not to take the law into his own hands and inform the police next time.
 He also helps the family in getting adequate treatment for their injuries and dropped them at their house, which incidentally was near the officer's house.
 When they arrived home, the father and the son get into a heated argument about the incident.
 Raam asked his father what he would have done if he was in his place, but the father slapped Raam.
 He then realized that the new city didn't necessarily bring any changes in his son's attitude and criticized him for not being able to control his anger.
 Raam later apologized to his father and promised him to behave appropriately in future.